Discover the best things to see and do in Nagorno Karabagh, one of the most unexplored regions of the Caucasus.Read more...

 This is not a problem from the social aspect.
 They are welcome anywhere.
 Family life is important to Armenians – they would find the concept of a child not being allowed into a restaurant, for example, very strange.
 Nappies and baby food are available in Yerevan and other major towns, often from pharmacies.
 Most restaurants and hotels will respond to parents’ requests about food preparation.
 In Yerevan, the Grand Candy café is specifically geared towards children and some other cafés have play areas.
 There are funfairs near the cathedral and in Victory Park, and amusements for smaller children in Children’s Park on Beirut Street.
 Some swimming pools have facilities for children, for example Waterworld, and good weather brings out street amusements in a number of towns.

 Homosexuality was decriminalised in 2003 but is still an unacceptable lifestyle in Armenian society.
-The British Foreign Office advises homosexual travellers to exercise discretion in Armenia.
-It is common in Armenian culture to see a mother and daughter or two female friends holding hands in the street and not uncommon to see two men hug and kiss each other in greeting; these signs of affection are not an indication of sexual orientation.
+The website of the NGO Pink Armenia (w pinkarmenia.org) provides a contemporary perspective on the ongoing social challenges facing the LGBT community.
+The British government advises homosexual travellers to exercise discretion in Armenia.
+It is common in Armenian culture to see two female friends holding hands in the street and not uncommon to see two men hug and kiss each other in greeting; these signs of affection are not an indication of sexual orientation.